open-telemetry/opentelemetry-collector-contrib/extension/encoding/jsonlogencodingextension/README.md

 #### body Mode

-The `body` mode of the json encoding extension is used to marshal/unmarshal JSON log body, ignoring other log fields.
+The `body` mode of the JSON encoding extension is used to marshal or unmarshal the JSON log body, ignoring other log fields.

 #### body_with_inline_attributes

-The `body_with_inline_attributes` mode within the json encoding extension will grab resource and attributes and add them as key value pairs to the json body iterating through all the logs and create a json array looking along the lines of:
+The `body_with_inline_attributes` mode within the JSON encoding extension grabs the resource and attributes and adds them as key value pairs to the JSON body.
+It iterates through all the logs and creates a JSON array like the following example:

 ```json
 [